Enriching Vermont’s Cultural and Economic Landscape by Supporting Food Entrepreneurs from the African Diaspora

 Body

-Clemmons Family Farm, Inc is a non-profit based in Charlotte, Vermont that seeks to preserve the historic farmland of the farm, which is an official site of the Vermont African American Heritage Trail.
-Their mission also includes empowering Vermont’s Artists of the African Diaspora and building a dynamic and multicultural community.
+Clemmons Family Farm, Inc is a non-profit organization based in Charlotte, Vermont that seeks to preserve the historic Clemmons Farm, which is an official site of the Vermont African American Heritage Trail.
+Their mission also includes empowering Vermont’s artists who specialize in African diaspora arts and cultures, and building a dynamic and multicultural community.

 UVM Extension integrates education, research and outreach to help Vermonters put knowledge to work for their families, farms, businesses, towns and the natural environment.

-UVM’s Department of Nutrition and Food Science pursues research and education to improve community health, increase food safety and security, and establish more sustainable food systems.
+UVM’s Department of Nutrition and Food Sciences pursues research and education to improve community health, increase food safety and security, and establish more sustainable food systems.

 Project Details